DovetailSoftware/sdk-docs/docfx_project/articles/fcsdk-data-access.md

 # Accessing Data With ClarifyGeneric

 One of the basic and most important services the fcSDK offers (through FCFL.NET) is data access.
-You can use FCFL.NET to query, insert, update, and delete data in your Clarify™ database. fcSDK is designed to work within the rules of the Clarify™ system.
-This means that, if used properly, the fcSDK will read data written by other Clarify™ clients and also write data that is compatibile with them.
+You can use FCFL.NET to query, insert, update, and delete data in your Clarify&trade; database. fcSDK is designed to work within the rules of the Clarify&trade; system.
+This means that, if used properly, the fcSDK will read data written by other Clarify&trade; clients and also write data that is compatibile with them.

 ### Querying Data